Brighton, Lewes and Hastings Railway

 The Brighton, Lewes and Hastings Railway was an early railway in southern England that built the East Coastway line running between the three East Sussex towns mentioned in its name.
 The company existed from February 1844 but only operated trains for a few weeks during June and July 1846 before it was amalgamated with other companies to form the London Brighton and South Coast Railway (LB&SCR) on 27 July 1846.

 History

 Authorisation

-The 1837 Act of Parliament establishing the London and Brighton Railway (LBR), authorised the construction of branch lines to Shoreham and to Newhaven (East Sussex), but only the first of these was built.
+The London and Brighton Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxix), which establishing the London and Brighton Railway (LBR), authorised the construction of branch lines to Shoreham and to Newhaven, but only the first of these was built.
 A new company was created in 1844 to build the second such a line, with an extension to join the South Eastern Railway at Hastings, which would be operated by the LBR.
-The new company received Parliamentary approval on 29 July 1844, with permission for the directors to sell their concern to the LBR.
+The new company received approval in an act of Parliament, the Brighton, Lewes and Hastings Railway Act 1844 (7 & 8 Vict. c. xci) on 29 July 1844, with permission for the directors to sell their concern to the LBR.
 The sale took place in 1845, although the company continued as a separate entity.